CivicActions/civicactions.com/src/content/ditap.md

 * Contact us to inquire about special rates for a dedicated cohort

 **Apply for training**
-* The extended deadline for registration for the upcoming DITAP program is March 12.
-After that date, acceptance into the program will be reviewed case-by-case.
+* Open enrollment dates will be announced soon.
-* To express interest in this or a future training, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSemgXA14YzlPZdV1H9fOfT60DQ7lwGOQ8z8gPaCU1nysmiVWQ/viewform)!
+* To express interest in DITAP training, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSemgXA14YzlPZdV1H9fOfT60DQ7lwGOQ8z8gPaCU1nysmiVWQ/viewform)!

 ### What you'll learn